Commensurators of thin normal subgroups and abelian quotients: Homological lines with holes and Hodge theory

-From a purely topological point of view, the cohomological pseudo-action as described in Subsection~\ref{ss:ps3} above does not have an immediate advantage over the homological pseudo-action.
-However, Hodge theory allows us to promote equality of cohomology classes to equality of forms, which will feed into the discrete pattern machinery described in this section.

 We recall the setup of Lemma~\ref{trvialcohomolaction} in a slightly restricted setting: we are given a lattice $\Ga$ in $G\in\{\so(n,1),\su(n,1)\}_{n\geq 2}$ with associated symmetric space of noncompact type $X$, and an element $g\in G$ commensurating $\Ga$.
-We have an orbifold $S=X/\gam$, the conjugate manifold $S^g=X/\Ga^g$, the common refinement $W=X/(\Ga\cap\Ga^g)$ and a cohomology class $\omega\in H^1(S,\bQ)$.
+We have an orbifold $S=X/\gam$, the conjugate manifold $S^g=X/\Ga^g$, the common refinement $W=X/(\Ga\cap\Ga^g)$ and a cohomology class $\omega\in H^1(S,\bR)$.
 We assume the existence of a (possibly $L^2$) harmonic representative $\omega_{\harm}$ of $\omega$, whose uniqueness is then guaranteed by Theorems~\ref{theorem-hodge} and~\ref{theorem-hodgel2}.
-Note that such a harmonic representative may not exist only in the case where $S$ is noncompact and $\omega$ is not a compactly supported cohomology class.
+Note that such a harmonic representative may not exist only in the case where $S$ is noncompact.

 We will also call the resulting harmonic form $\omega$ as it will not cause confusion.
-Recall that $\omega_W$ and $\omega_X$ are pullbacks of $\omega$ to $W$ and $X$ respectively, and $\omega_W^g$ and $\omega_X^g$ are the pullbacks of these forms under the isometry of $X$ induced by $g$.
+Recall the notation from Section \ref{ss:pa2}.
+For convenience, we will denote $p^*\omega$ by $\omega_X$ and $g^*\omega_X$ by $\omega_X^g$, where $g^*$ is the action on 1-forms induced by the isometry $g$ of $X$.

-\begin{cor} Assume the setup of this subsection, and suppose that the homological pseudo-action of $g$ on $H_1(S,\bQ)$ is trivial.
-Then $\omega_W=\omega_W^g$ as differential forms.
-In particular, $\omega_X=\omega_X^g$. \end{cor} \begin{proof} Since $g$ acts on $X$ by an isometry, the pullback of a harmonic form under $g$ is also harmonic (see Section 4 of~\cite{EL78}, for example).
-Thus, $\omega_W^g$ is a harmonic form on $W$ which is cohomologous to the harmonic form $\omega_W$, by Lemma~\ref{trvialcohomolaction}.
-Since $\Ga\cap\Ga^g$ has finite index in $\Ga$, we have that $W$ still has finite volume and hence the suitable Hodge theorem applies, whence $\omega_W=\omega_W^g$ as forms.
+\begin{cor} Assume the above setup, and suppose that $g$ preserves homological lines with holes in $\gam$.
+Then the harmonic representatives of $\omega_W$ and $\omega_W^g$ are equal as differential 1-forms on $W$.
+In particular, the harmonic representatives of $\omega_X$ and $\omega_X^g$ are equal. \end{cor} \begin{proof} Since $g$ acts on $X$ by an isometry, the pullback of a harmonic form under $g$ is also harmonic (see Section 4 of~\cite{EL78}, for example).
+Thus, $\omega_W^g$ is a form on $W$ which is cohomologous to the form $\omega_W$, by Lemma~\ref{trvialcohomolaction}.
+Since $\Ga\cap\Ga^g$ has finite index in $\Ga$, we have that $W$ still has finite volume and hence the suitable Hodge theorem (Theorem \ref{theorem-hodge} or \ref{theorem-hodgel2}) applies, whence the harmonic representatives of $\omega_W$ and $\omega_W^g$ are equal.
 The equality of forms on $X$ is immediate. \end{proof}

-A large part of the remainder of the paper will deal with the case where there is no harmonic form representing a nontrivial homology class, which is to say a complement to Corollary~\ref{cor:hodge-paction} adapted to cusped orbifolds.
+A part of the remainder of the paper will deal with the case where there is no harmonic form representing a nontrivial homology class, which is to say a complement to Corollary~\ref{cor:hodge-paction} adapted to cusped orbifolds.